Skip to content

 Heavy industry makes up 25% of global CO2 emissions – a number that has only risen in recent years.
 Most of those emissions come from the burning of fossil fuels during industrial process heating.

-Our RotoDynamic Heater™ (RDH) can reduce global CO2 emissions with up to 30% by replacing the fossil fuels used in the most pollution-heavy part of industrial processes with electricity from clean, renewable energy.
+Our RotoDynamic Heater™ (RDH), ), a revolutionary technology for heat electrification, can reduce global CO2 emissions with up to 30% by replacing the fossil fuels used in the most pollution-heavy part of industrial processes with electricity from clean, renewable energy.
 That means our technology has the potential to cut 7% of global CO2 emissions annually.

 Conventional fossil-fired furnaces and kilns compared to electrification with RDH